Ulf Ekman: Ministry

-In his youth, Ekman was a left-leaning atheist and sympathiser of Swedish Communist party KFML(r) before becoming a Christian, just before graduating from high school in 1970.
+In his youth, Ekman was a left-leaning atheist and sympathiser of Swedish Communist party KFML(r) before becoming a Christian before graduating from high school in 1970.
 He studied ethnography, history and theology at Uppsala University and in January 1979 was ordained in the Church of Sweden, returning to Uppsala University to work as the chaplain for several years.
 He studied for a year at Rhema Bible Training Center in Tulsa, Oklahoma, United States and upon his return to Uppsala in 1983 founded the Charismatic Evangelist church Livets Ord.
 He remained pastor of the church until passing on the pastorship to Robert Ekh in 2002 to focus on international work, though he later took up the position again.
 He also founded Livets Ord University and Word of Life Bible School.

 Through his church he has sent missionaries to Bangladesh, Russia, Ukraine, Armenia, Azerbaijan, Tajikistan, Afghanistan, Albania, Israel and India.
 Word of Life is also the host for the annual Christian event "Europe Conference."
-In the former USSR he started to preach in pentecostal churches and in stadiums.
+In the former USSR he started to preach in Pentecostal churches and in stadiums.
 In Riga, Latvia he worked closely with Aleksey Ledyayev and the "New Generation Church" where he is a pastor.
 In almost every big city of the former USSR a Word of Life Church and a New Generation Church was established.
 The number of people reached with the Gospel can be estimated to be between 250,000 and 500,000 people.
 Cooperation with New Generation Church ended in March 2004 in doctrinal disagreement.

 In the charismatic world, Ulf Ekman is considered to be a mentor, a spiritual father, and a pastor of pastors.
 Reverend Kong Hee has once claimed Ulf Ekman to be one of his mentors, and over the years they have developed a close relationship.

 Conversion

 During his Sunday service on 3 March 2013, Ekman informed the assembly of a major change – he, its founder and its pastor for 30 years, would resign in May and be succeeded by Joakim Lundqvist, the up-to-then youth pastor of the congregation.

 On 9 March 2014, Ekman announced his and his wife's leaving Livets Ord with the intent of joining the Catholic Church.
-The couple described the split as mainly amicable, and Ekman explained their decision in a lengthy sermon, claiming Jesus' appeal, in 1 Corinthians 1:10, for unity among Christians, as well as growing and more enthusiastic theological closeness to Catholic doctrine – including during a lengthy stay in Israel, where the couple took up residence in the early 2000s – as the main reasons.
+The couple described the split as mainly amicable, and Ekman explained their decision in a lengthy sermon, citing Saint Paul's appeal in Jesus' name, in 1 Corinthians 1:10, for unity among Christians, as well as growing and more enthusiastic theological closeness to Catholic doctrine – including during a lengthy stay in Israel, where the couple took up residence in the early 2000s – as the main reasons.
 Earlier harsh condemnation of the Catholic Church made the decision controversial both among the Christian community and in national debate, where Ekman's firebrand image had been debated for decades.